Chinese burn dead in streets amid explosion of Covid-19 cases – News

-Families in China are burning the bodies of loved ones in the streets amid an explosion in Covid-19 infections.
+Families in China are burning the bodies of loved ones in the streets amid an explosion of Covid-19 infections.

-Beijing lifted the ‘Covid zero’ policy last month after three years of strict restrictions, sending cases of the disease soaring in the country.
+Beijing lifted the Covid-zero policy last month after three years of strict restrictions, which sent the number of cases of the disease soaring in the country.

-Funeral homes and hospitals are overwhelmed as international health experts estimate 2.1 million Covid deaths in the coming months.
+Funeral homes and hospitals are overwhelmed, and international health experts estimate 2.1 million Covid deaths in the coming months.
 Despite this, China claims that only 5,000 people have died from the virus since the end of strict controls imposed on the population.

 price increase

-Funeral homes have raised the cost of cremations amid rising demand – which apparently has led some families to take matters into their own hands, according to the report. daily mail.
+Funeral homes have raised the cost of cremations amid rising demand — which apparently has prompted some families to take matters into their own hands, according to the Daily Mail.

-In another record, which would have been filmed in Shanghai, a group of people appear around an improvised pyre in a parking lot.
+In another shot, allegedly taken in Shanghai, a group of people appear around an improvised pyre in a parking lot.

-Two more images from the city show families placing bodies on sheets before setting fire.
+Two more images from the city show families placing bodies on sheets before setting them on fire.

 Shanghai concentrates the largest number of cases of this wave of Covid-19 in China.
 The city would have 70% of the 25 million inhabitants infected with the virus, according to a doctor at one of the hospitals in the region.

-A screenshot posted on Chinese social media platform Weibo shows a message from a man telling his neighbors that his father had died.
+A screenshot posted on Chinese social media platform Weibo shows a message from a man who tells his neighbors that his father had died.
 However, he said he could not afford the funeral services and would “find an open space” to burn the body.

 number of dead